-Stocks, gold bounce on new stimulus from Fed, others
+Stocks, gold surge on new stimulus from Fed, others

 NEW YORK/LONDON (Reuters) - Financial markets rebounded sharply on Tuesday, with a measure of global equities headed for its biggest bounce since the crisis erupted a month ago, while the safe-haven dollar recoiled as investors welcomed unprecedented global stimulus efforts.

-While the U.S. Federal Reserve’s offer of unlimited bond-buying was not expected to mitigate on its own the devastating impact of the coronavirus, investors hoped it would help avert a global depression with the help of other rescue packages.
+Investors hoped the U.S. Federal Reserve’s offer of unlimited bond-buying would help avert a global depression with the help of other rescue packages, though it was not expected by itself to mitigate the devastating impact of the coronavirus.

 The Fed’s action had failed to persuade Wall Street on Monday, with losses of 2%-3% on major indexes.
 But the mood improved on Tuesday as other governments and central banks stepped in and Congress readied a $2 trillion stimulus package to limit the economic fallout from the fast-spreading pandemic.